5 FUN Low-Prep Sight Word Activities

 I have quite a few older kiddos on my caseload who work on sight words and they tell me over and over how boring and no fun sight words are.
 Trust me kid, I get it.
 SO I try and mix up table time/flashcards with some fun sight word activities.
 Here are some of my go-to activities that have been an overall hit:

-- Sight Word Sensory Bin- If you already incorporate sensory bins into your sessions, this is an easy and low-prep activity to do.
-Hide the sight words in the sensory bin and have your client read the words as they find them.
+- Sensory Bin- If you already incorporate sensory bins into your sessions, this is an easy and low-prep activity to do.
+Hide the target words in the sensory bin and have your client read the words as they find them.

-- Flashlight Hide-and-Seek- Place sight words around your room.
-Turn off lights and have client read sight words as he/she finds them with the flashlight!
+- Flashlight Hide-and-Seek- Place words around your room.
+Turn off lights and have client read words as he/she finds them with the flashlight!

 How do you like to incorporate sight words into your speech activities?